bluepersia/FluidScale/README.md

 ![Tool Logo](./assets/logo.jpg)

-Welcome to FluidScale, a JS runtime style engine that applies fluid scaling to your CSS.
+Welcome to FluidScale, a JS runtime style engine that applies pixel-perfect fluid scaling to your CSS.

 Write: